dotnet/WatsonTcp/README.md

 ## Disconnection Handling

 The project TcpTest (https://github.com/jchristn/TcpTest) was built specifically to provide a reference for WatsonTcp to handle a variety of disconnection scenarios.
-These include:
+The disconnection tests for which WatsonTcp is evaluated include:

 | Test case | Description | Pass/Fail |
 |---|---|---|